enupal/docs/docs/enupal-backup/backup/backups-amount.md

+---
+date: 2020-05-14
+description: You can specify the number of recent backups to keep on your server.
+Older backups will be automatically deleted from your server with all the files when a new backup is created manually or scheduled.
+---

 # Backups Amount

 You can specify the number of recent backups to keep on your server.
 Older backups will be automatically deleted from your server with all the files when a new backup is created manually or scheduled.